SasView/documents/Sasview Roadmap.md

 * Continue work on smartphone app
 * Create at least one more tutorial as appropriate
 * Continue work to expand the size and diversity of the contributor commmunity
-* Create at least one more video tutorials.
+* Create at least one more video tutorials
 * Start work on adding ASAXS support
 * Expand use of wizards and intelligent user guidance
 * Add new workflow interfaces as appropriate